Krackatoa/XRD-x-SAMMI/README.md

 ## More Information

-Check out [the Xrd Websocket mod](https://github.com/super-continent/ggxrd-mod) for more information.
+Check out the documentation for [Pangaea's Mod](https://github.com/super-continent/ggxrd-mod) for more information.